HYPR Affirm: Overview

 - Add directory sources and ensure required user attributes (username, email, phone, etc.) are available for your flows

-- For Entra or Okta integrations, follow the HYPR documentation for setup steps
+- For Entra or Okta integrations, follow the HYPR documentation for setup steps:

 See Deployment Overview for more details.

-Helpdesk Application
+Helpdesk Overview

 Helpdesk Application: